babynus/projeqtor/branches/V9.1/projeqtor/docs/user/GlobalParameters.rst

       Choose among 19 languages / easy come back with translation in target language.

-   .. compound:: Default theme
+   .. compound:: Default theme (only available with version 8.6)

       More than 30 themes choices.
-Available only with version v8.6.

    .. compound:: First page

       Choice of the first visible screen after the connection.

+   .. compound:: menu top mode view

+      You choose how your favorites will be displayed.
+As text, icons, or both.

+   .. compound:: Menu left view

+      The top menu is invisible or not at each connection.

+      Choose how your principal menu will be display.
+Text or icons and text.

+   .. tip:: Menu v9.0

+      To show or hide the icons of the new menu, right click on the menu.

-   .. compound:: Icone size in menu
+   .. compound:: Icone size in menu (only available with version 8.6)

       Icon size are default : user can overwrite these values.
-Available only with version v8.6.

-   .. compound:: Display of the upper menu
+   .. compound:: Display of the upper menu (only available with version 8.6)

       The top menu is invisible or not at each connection.
-Available only with version v8.6.

-   .. compound:: Display of the left menu
+   .. compound:: Display of the left menu (only available with version 8.6)

       The top menu is invisible or not at each connection.
-Available only with version v8.6.

-   .. tip:: Menu v9.0

-      To show or hide the icons of the new menu, right click on the menu.
+   .. compound:: Create new item on pop-up

+      You determine if the global creation button will open a pop up or go directly to the screen of the element you want to create.

    .. compound:: Display history

          * No